thcheung/big-data-analytics-tools/README.md

 # Introduction to Big Data Analytics Tools

-In this markdown, I will introduce you to several powerful tools used in the field of data engineering and analytics.
+This markdown introduces you to several powerful tools used in the field of data engineering and analytics.
 Each tool serves a specific purpose and plays a crucial role in various stages of data processing and analysis.
 Let's dive in!

 ## 1. Apache NiFi
 Apache NiFi is an open-source data integration tool that provides a visual interface to design, control, and monitor data flows.
 It allows users to easily automate the movement and transformation of data between different systems and sources.